peiyaoli2/Lyrics/README.md

 is the number of topic you want to search for.

 ### Example runs
-For example, to search for backstreet boys for 5 topics, you can run our program with
+* To search for backstreet boys for 5 topics, you can run our program with
 ```
 python lyrics.py artist backstreet-boys 5
 ```

-To search for the pop genre with 10 topics, you can run our program with
+* To search for the pop genre with 10 topics, you can run our program with
 ```
 python lyrics.py genre Pop 10
 ```

-To search for year 2008 with 8 topics, you can run our program with
+* To search for year 2008 with 8 topics, you can run our program with
 ```
 python lyrics.py year 2008 8
 ```